 Data and information included in this report were subject to internal review and are believed to be correct at the time of reporting.
-Data reflects year-end calculations and may include divested assets until divestitures' closing dates.
-For certain reporting elements, later changes in categorization could affect data after publication.
+Data reflects year-end calculations.
+For certain reporting elements, later revisions or changes in categorization could affect data after publication.

-(1) Emissions estimate developed under the EPA's Greenhouse Gas Reporting Program (operated onshore production, Brazos Valley sand mine and gathering and boosting facilities).
+(1) Emissions estimate developed under the EPA's Greenhouse Gas Reporting Program (operated onshore production).